KaylaMLe/sweeble/README.md

 - ⚙️ **Flexible Configuration**: API key can be set in plugin settings or system environment
 - 🚀 **Real-time Suggestions**: Provides instant inline completions as you type
 - 🎨 **Visual Feedback**: Clear indication when API key needs to be configured
-- 🔧 **Next Edit Suggestions**: Intelligent suggestions for fixing incomplete code and syntax errors
-- 🎯 **Smart Analysis**: Automatically detects when simple insertions can complete logical units vs when complex edits are needed
+- 🔧 **Smart Code Analysis**: Automatically detects when simple insertions can complete logical units vs when complex edits are needed
+- 🎯 **Intelligent Offset Calculation**: Programmatically calculates text offsets for precise replacements
+- 🔍 **Fuzzy Text Matching**: Handles whitespace variations and partial matches for robust text replacement
+- 🎨 **Customizable Appearance**: Configurable inline suggestion colors and highlighting

 **Requirements:**